reygaferdiansyah/Yolo8/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.
+- **AGPL-3.0 License**: This [OSI-approved](https://opensource.org/licenses/) open-source license is ideal for students and enthusiasts, promoting open collaboration and knowledge sharing.
+See the [LICENSE](LICENSE) file for more details.